Mini Master in

 Developed by Graduate Programs in the School of Engineering at the University of St. Thomas, this program awards Continuing Education Units (CEUs) instead of college credit.
 A certificate of completion and 4.2 CEUs are awarded to those who attend the three weeks of class sessions and independent/team projects.

-In cooperation with Core Value Partners, the University of St. Thomas has organized a special session of the Mini Master in Strategies for Achieving Performance Excellence course for international executives from outside the USA.
-The course starts on 02 June 2013 and concludes on 22 June 2013.
-Click here for registration details; Core Value Partners will make arrangements with UST for each student in this international executive session to be registered for the June 2013 course.
+In cooperation with Core Value Partners, the University of St. Thomas is planning a special session of the Mini Master in Strategies for Achieving Performance Excellence course for international executives from outside the USA.
+The course date has not yet been finalized, but is planned for summer 2014 and the 2014/2015 academic year.
+Registration details will be added to this page when firm dates have been scheduled.

 Founded in 1885, the University of St. Thomas has established itself as one of the premier universities in Minnesota and the Midwest.
 The business-focused continuing education unit, which is now Executive Education and Professional Development, was created in 1957 by Bishop James Shannon and Peter F. Drucker.
 There are currently more than 7,000 students engaged in the Opus College of Business’s undergraduate, graduate, executive and professional education studies because they value the emphasis on career preparation and engaging in service to others.